fenago/machine-learning-for-finance/lab_guides/Lab_6.md

 5. We create a model that maps an input to the output of the discriminator.

 6. We compile our GAN model.
-Since we call `compile`{.literal} here, the weights of the discriminator model are frozen for as long as they are part of the GAN model.
+Since we call `compile` here, the weights of the discriminator model are frozen for as long as they are part of the GAN model.
 Keras will throw a warning on training time that the weights are not frozen for the actual